Logan Lucky poster

 The inciting incident occurs at 14 minutes when Jimmy is fired from his construction job due to a pre-existing limp (insurance liability).
 This strips away his income and threatens his ability to fight for custody of Sadie, who's about to move further away..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This illustrates the protagonist's commitment to The Logan siblings commit to the heist plan.
+This indicates the protagonist's commitment to The Logan siblings commit to the heist plan.
 They begin actively planning to break Joe Bang out of prison during the race, execute the robbery, and return him before he's missed.
 Point of no return., moving from reaction to action.

 The Collapse moment at 87 minutes (73% through) represents the emotional nadir.
 Here, The bags of money are stuck in the pneumatic tubes.
 The heist appears to have failed - they can't retrieve the cash, time is running out, and Joe Bang must get back to prison.
-Jimmy's dream of breaking the curse seems dead., reveals the protagonist at their lowest point.
+Jimmy's dream of breaking the curse seems dead., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 80% of the runtime.
 Jimmy realizes they can retrieve the money later via the garbage truck system.
 They successfully return Joe Bang to prison undetected.
 The heist is complete - they broke the curse by pulling off the impossible., demonstrating the transformation achieved throughout the journey.